cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 with a significant boost: almost 3x on lookup hits!

-While the native code itself is very fast, the overheads of hopping back and forth between Java and native are significant.
-When you have to do it over and over, the costs add up.
-This was prominently evident in the case of a hit, but a miss was a single JNI call.
+While the native code itself is very fast, the overheads of hopping back and forth between Java and native via JNI can be significant.
+When you have to do it over and over, the costs add up quick.
+This was prominently evident in the case of a hit, while each miss was a single JNI call.
 Still a win, though.

 #### Setting the stage